andreamoro-git/blog/_posts/2026-06-03-from-the-data-editor-desk-part-1.md

 If I start drawing the line at "eh, close enough," I have to defend where that line sits — and there's no principled place to put it.
 So the rule is simpler and more defensible: the package should reproduce the paper.
 Full stop.

 And that, dear authors, is why people are sometimes annoyed at their data editors. :)

-*Next time: a case where the "minor detail" turned out not to be so minor.*